FedericoTartarini/reproducible-research/README.md

 > Figures and Tables to be used in the manuscript should be saved in the  respective folder `manuscript/src/figures` or `manuscript/src/tables`

+Once you have finalized your research, your data should then be saved in [Dryad](https://datadryad.org/stash/): Dryad is an open-source, research data curation and publication platform.
+Datasets published in Dryad receive a citation and can be versioned at any time.
+You can [upload your data on Dryad](https://datadryad.org/stash/submission_process#upload-methods) by copy and pasting in their system the GitHub URL.

 If your code needs to connect to a database or a server please make sure the `username` and `password` are not saved in plain text in your code.
 I keep my password saved in a file called `secret.py` and added this file to [.gitignore](https://github.com/FedericoTartarini/reproducible-research/blob/master/.gitignore) so this file is not synced to the GitHub repos.
 And then import this file at the beginning of my `main.py` file.

 > Make sure you save the data you imported from the database in the [Data](#source-data) folder so other researchers can import the raw data if they want to reproduce your results.
+Alteratively write a script which pulls the data from Dryad.

 ### Manuscript and Presentation